 Investing in Silver

-According to industry analysts at the CPM Group, in their "2014 Silver Market Outlook" report produced exclusively for Monex, investors purchase silver because, along with gold, silver traditionally has helped protect individuals' wealth from the ups and downs of stocks, bonds and currencies, helped to stabilize wealth over the long term, and given them exposure to periodic (and sometimes dramatic) periods of rising silver prices.
+According to the silver industry analysts at the CPM Group, investors purchase silver because, along with gold, silver traditionally has helped protect individuals' wealth from the volatile ups and downs of the stock, bond and currency markets.
+In addition, silver has helped investors to stabilize wealth over the long term, and given them exposure to periodic (and sometimes dramatic) periods of rising silver prices.
+Silver investors can combine the capital preservation practice of buying and holding silver long-term with the shorter-term practice of trading a portion of their silver holdings in a more opportunistic fashion.

 It is estimated that most all the gold mined throughout history still exists in some form or other.
 Silver, however, is different.
 According to The Silver Institute, more than 95% of the silver mined throughout history is gone forever, consumed by industrial use, and unrecoverable at any price.
 New supplies of silver for both industrial and investment use come from primary silver mines, as a byproduct of lead, zinc and other mining activities, and from silver recycling operations.